Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Conclusions

 \section{Conclusions}

 We have introduced stacked penalized logistic regression (StaPLR) as a late integration view selection method based on multi-view stacking.
 We have further motivated the use of nonnegativity constraints on the parameters of the meta-learner in multi-view stacking with a broad class of base-learners, and shown that such constraints improve the view selection performance of StaPLR.
-Compared with the group lasso, our simulations have shown that StaPLR with nonnegativity constraints has a much lower false positive rate in terms of the selected views, producing sparser models with a comparable, though in some cases slightly reduced, classification performance.
+Compared with the group lasso, our simulations have shown that StaPLR with nonnegativity constraints produces sparser models with a comparable, though in some cases slightly reduced, classification performance.
+This slight reduction in classification performance may be caused by the fact that StaPLR with nonnegativity constraints is often more conservative, also selecting fewer views containing signal than the group lasso.
+However, it has a much lower false positive rate in terms of the selected views.
 In our real data examples, StaPLR provided similar or better classification accuracy than the group lasso, while selecting a similar or lower number of views.
 Our results indicate that multi-view stacking can be used not only to improve model accuracy, but also to select those views that are most important for prediction.
+By combining view selection with interpretable classifiers we come closer to truly explainable methods for multi-view learning.

 \FloatBarrier